ilovepixelart/ts-rule-engine/README.md

 console.log(fact)
 /*
 {
-  application: "ts-rule-engine",
+  application: 'ts-rule-engine',
   cost: 0,
   license: 'MIT',
-  reason: "License originating at the Massachusetts Institute of Technology (MIT) in the late 1980s" }
+  reason: 'License originating at the Massachusetts Institute of Technology (MIT) in the late 1980s' }
 */
 ```